shauninman/libmmenu/readme.md

 * The MENU button (and only the MENU button) should (only) open the menu.
 * Emulators should save state and config files inside a _hidden_ folder inside their rom folder.
-* Default key bindings should map as closely as possible to the original console, either by position, or preferably, by name.
+* Default key bindings should map as closely as possible to the original console, either by position, or preferably, by name (eg. don't map shoulder buttons or START/SELECT to Y/X).
 While unlabeled on the device, the agreed upon arrangement is:

 		    L                                                   R
 		       UP                                          X/△